Ishan2608/Color-Palette-Extractor-Discover-the-Vibrant-Hues/README.md

 # Image Color Pallete Generator
-A simple web application built using flask.
-Upload an image and see the most used colors in that image.
+Using Flask, I have developed a web application that allows users to upload an image and instantly obtain the color codes of the ten most prominent colors present in the image.
+By leveraging image processing techniques and sophisticated algorithms, this application provides users with a convenient way to extract and explore color palettes from their favorite images.
+Whether you're a designer seeking inspiration or simply curious about the color composition of an image, this tool offers a seamless and intuitive solution.

 <div>
   <img src="./flask-image-colour-palette-generator.gif" alt="Code Output">